bluebirz/bluebirz.github.io/_drafts/employee-types.md

 ---
-title: "Note of training - What employee type are you?"
+title: "Note of seminar - What bird are you as an employee?"
 layout: post
 author: bluebirz
-description:
+description: This would be helpful to reflect what are you and how to improve yourself.
 # date:
-categories: []
+categories: [events, seminar]
-tags: []
+tags: [employee, workplace]
 mermaid: false
 comment: true
 image: